ani-laliashvili/quiz-project/README.md

 # quiz-project

-This OOP script allows user to play a quiz game.
+This is an Object Oriented Programming implementation of a quiz game.